Quantelytics/QuantelAI-Policies/source/sections/26-data_protection_policy.md

 <tr>
 <td rowspan="4" width="13%"><strong>Sending</strong></td>
 <td width="13%">Paper</td>
 <td width="13%">Address to the specific intended party and send in sealed security envelopes.
 Mark with “For intended recipient only”.
-Outside the University, paper should be sent via certified mail or with an authorized courier.</td>
+Outside Quantel AI, paper should be sent via certified mail or with an authorized courier.</td>
 </tr>
 <tr>
 <td width="13%">Electronic</td>
 <td width="13%">Particularly sensitive data or large volumes of confidential data should be encrypted during transmission.
-It is recommended that you use the <a href="http://www.bu.edu/tech/services/comm/email/datamotion/">secure email service</a> available from IS&amp;T. If confidential information is to be stored on removable media (CD/DVD/USB/External HD) or in the cloud, see the section below regarding the proper storage.</td>
+It is recommended that you use secure email with digital signatures.
+If confidential information is to be stored on removable media (CD/DVD/USB/External HD) or in the cloud, see the section below regarding the proper storage.</td>
 </tr>
 <tr>
 <td width="13%">Fax</td>